Amazon warehouse injuries spark workers’ rights petition as the holiday season peaks

 - Engage with worker-led health and safety committees to identify and eliminate hazards in its facilities.

 The effort appears to be spearheaded by a coalition of workers’ rights groups and other nonprofits.
+A report that they cite with “data from OSHA 300 and 300A logs collected from Amazon warehouses around

 Amazon says it is concerned about the health and safety of its workers and is committed to maintaining a safe workplace through various initiatives, such as through the use of an online tool called the Safety Leadership Index in which the company “regularly measures associates’ perceptions across the company’s operations.”